Q: What are the responsibilities of a foster parent?

 Q: Will New Rattitude pay for all of a dog’s medical expenses?

-Answer: We will indeed cover all essential medical care, and won't ever deny a New Rattitude foster dog needed treatment if a good outcome is probable.
+Answer: We cover all essential medical care, and won’t ever deny a New Rattitude foster dog needed treatment if a good outcome is probable.
 However, as a non-profit charity we have a limited budget, and spending a huge amount on one dog could mean not being able to save several others.
 So it is essential that we practice careful money management.
 Our foster parents are given a chart of maximum reimbursable limits for standard procedures, and are asked to be diligent in finding vetting options within those ranges.
-The core medical services that we provide for every dog include: exam, spay/neuter, vaccinations, heartworm test, worming, monthly heartworm preventative, flea preventative, and microchip insertion.
+The core medical services that we provide for every dog include: exam, spay/neuter, de-worming, vaccinations, heartworm test, monthly heartworm preventative, flea preventative, and microchip insertion.
 Other out-of-the-ordinary medical needs will also be covered but non-emergency procedures must be pre-approved.

 Q: How does New Rattitude support the foster homes in the network?